ropensci-archive/rImpactStory/README.md

 library(devtools)
 install_github('rImpactStory', 'rOpenSci')
 ```
-## What is the current version of Impact Story's API?
+## What is the current version of ImpactStory's API?

 ```r
 about_IS()